huantrinh1802/m_taskwarrior_d.nvim/README.md

     ```

     - Any tasks under the header will be assigned to project A
-- `:TWSyncCurrent`: similar to `TWSyncTasks` but only sync the current task
+- `:TWSyncCurrent`: similar to `TWSyncTasks` but only sync the current task.
+Work with normal and visual mode
 - `:TWSyncBulk`: similar to `TWSyncTasks` but only sync the selected tasks in visual mode
 - `:TWUpdateCurrent`: quickly update the description of the task so you don't have to use the edit command
 - `:TWEditTask`: toggle a float window, which can edit the task.